jakeswenson/BitBetter/README.md

 In order to run the tool and generate a license you'll need to get a **user's GUID** in order to generate an **invididual license** or the server's **install ID** to generate an **Organization license**.
 These can be retrieved most easily through the Bitwarden [Admin Portal](https://help.bitwarden.com/article/admin-portal/).

+**The user must have a verified email address at the time of license import, otherwise Bitwarden will reject the license key.
+Nevertheless, the license key can be generated even before the user's email is verified.**

 If you generated your keys in the default `BitBetter/.keys` directory, you can **simply run the license gen in interactive mode** from the `Bitbetter` directory and **follow the prompts to generate your license**.

 ```bash